wmshockey/marbles/README.md

 Please respect the terms of the LICENSE agreement.

+My current implementation of the game is open for public use at www.marblemind.ca provided you register with a verifiable email address.

 If any questions about how to deploy the application, you can conatact me at wmshockey@gmail.com